 LOD involves a laparoscopy (keyhole surgery) under a general anaesthetic (while you are asleep) and is usually done as a day case.

-What to expect before your operation?
+What to expect before the procedure?

 After your first consultation you will be assessed either by telephone or in the pre-admission clinic.
 We will check if you are fit for the laparoscopy.